 Bind off and weave in any ends.

-Please tag me on social using #stitchingtog for a chance to have your finished project featured!
+Please tag me on social using #stitchingtog if you make this.
+I love seeing your finished patterns!